Specialist Help

 SAMOK & OLL

-All 24 student unions in Finland are part of the University of Applied Sciences Students in Finland and the goal of SAMOK is to do advocacy for students of Universities of Applied Sciences.
+23 student unions in Finland are part of the National Union of Students in Finnish Universities of Applied Sciences – SAMOK and the goal of SAMOK is to do advocacy for students of Universities of Applied Sciences.
 In SAMOK, the body with the highest decision-making power is the federal assembly, where all student unions are represented.
 The federal assembly decides, among other things, on the guidelines for the operations and the union’s finances.
 You can read more about SAMOK’s activities on SAMOK’s website.

 OLL meaning the Finnish Student Sports Federation promotes themes related to the well-being of university students.
-Its members are 32 University of Applied Sciences and University student union’s.
+Its members are 20 University of Applied Sciences and University student union’s, 2 other student organizations and 6 cooperative members.
 In OLL, the highest decision-making power is also used by the federal assembly´, where member organizations are represented.
 More about the actions of OLL you can read on their website.

 0 Comments